 Halloween costumes you might think are fun or inoffensive, but are actually racist.

-Finally, let's be honest — it's just not that hard to do two minutes of research to determine
+Finally, it's just not that hard to do two minutes of research to determine

 whether or not your costume is racist.
-It's easy, fast, and worth it to avoid offending those around you, and embarrassing yourself.
+It's easy, fast, and worth it to avoid offending those around you and embarrassing yourself.
 So, that being said, here are some costumes you may not think are racist, but that you should absolutely not wear this year.
+A "Gypsy"

 The term "gypsy" is itself a derogatory term that has often been used to describe the Romani or Roma people, a traditionally nomadic ethnic group that lives primarily in Central and Eastern Europe, and has faced significant persecution throughout history, culminating in the